 Gambling On Women In Investor Portfolios

-As cofounders of Lioness, Dawn and I broached this on a “On Behalf of All Women,” podcast episode.
+Dawn and I broached this on a “On Behalf of All Women,” podcast episode.
 Here’s a snippet of the candid conversation and transcription below:

 Natasha: Because I think there’s a lot of bullshit that goes on.